gerow/mgb/doc/instructions_organized.md

 - Valid registers for XX: BC, DE, HL, AF
 - Description: XX <= (SP); SP <= SP + 2
 - Encoding: 11xx 0001
-- Flags Affected: Z, N, H, C (they are set from the value popped into the F register only for POP AF)
+- Flags affected: Z, N, H, C (they are set from the value popped into the F register only for POP AF)
 - Duration: 16

 ### LD (nn),SP